Nigel Farage hit by milkshake on European campaign trail

 It will not, however, seek to re-open the withdrawal agreement – which included the controversial Northern Ireland “backstop” – after the EU repeatedly made clear it could not be re-negotiated.

-Mrs May has said she will bring the WAB before MPs for its second reading vote in the first week of June following the short Whitsun recess.
+Mrs May has said she will bring the Bill before MPs for its second reading vote in the first week of June.

 Regardless of how the vote goes, she will then meet the chairman of the Tory backbench 1922 Committee, Sir Graham Brady, to agree a timetable to elect her successor as party leader, paving the way for her departure from No 10.

-The prime minister is expected to set out details of her WAB proposals in a major speech before the end of the month.
+The prime minister is expected to set out details of her Bill proposals in a major speech before the end of the month. – PA